oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 **Limitations**

-*   Changing of existing brick's network address may cause disruption of data services
+*   Changing of existing brick's network address may cause disruption of data services in case of distributed volumes and performance degradation in case of replicate volumes

        "replace-brick commit force" will be used to achieve change in ip address of brick.
 (Needs to be enhanced in glusterfs to allow changing brick within same host)